cudmore/pie-analysis/video-player/readme.md

 ## To Do (important)

- - Have PiE server keep .h264 files
- - Fix chunk interface, it is remembering pointers to old chunk file
  - Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
  - Make menu interface to create random chunks file from folder.
 So we can do it in stand-alone app
- - Standardize chunk index.
-I am showing random index in chunk interface but absolute chunk index in event list.
- - Add dIndex to events so we can always show events in list with 1,2,3,...
+ - Add dIndex to events so we can always show events in list with 'index' column as 1,2,3,...
- - Finalize event display columns.
-Maybe hide start/stop when editing chunks?
  - When editing chunks, do not allow video list selection
+ - Recalculate chunkIndex when setting event startFrame with keyboard 'f'.

 ## To Do

- - [done] Implement 'delete event'.
-Add dialog to ask if ok.
- - Sort events after setting first frame
+ - Fix chunk interface, it is remembering pointers to old chunk file
  - Implement options dialog to set small/big keyboard steps (Seconds)
  - Finish 'about dialog'
- - Implement 2nd layer of random chunks with 'pieces'.
- - Stop saving/loading event 'index'.
-Switch event list view to use internal tkinter treeview index.
-No, instead, add dIndex (display index) to event list.
- - Recalculate chunkIndex when setting event startFrame with keyboard 'f'.
  - Make fps a spin box to easily increase/descrease.
  - Highlight most recent event in list as video is played.
 Need to sort by startFrame.
- - Finish sorting event columns when clicked.
-Need to insert str(), int(), float() to do this.
- - Just always sort events by frameStart.
  - Add note to video file by putting it in event list header.
 Finish 'right-click' popup menu in video list.
  - Add option to warn when event frame start/stop is out of order, e.g. frameStart>frameStop.
  - [bug] Make sure toggle of video file and event list do not trash interface on next run.
 Need to add code to HIDE video and event list, currently setting sashpos==0 (remove this).